Choosing the Trigger for Your Playbooks

 Learn when to target a Playbook at accounts vs users vs organization vs activity (tasks, notes, etc)

-When creating a Playbook in Vitally, you'll see this question:
+When creating a Playbook in Vitally, you'll see these options:

-Your selection here determines whether our system will apply the playbook's automated actions to either accounts or users (that match your playbook's rules).
-There's a big difference in functionality based on your selection.
+Your selection here determines whether our system will apply the playbook's automated actions to either accounts or users or organizations (that match your playbook's rules).
+There's a big difference in functionality based on your selection!